brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 When downloading multiple videos, you can download them all at once, or with a download queue.

-With either technique, it's a good idee to preload any FairPlay licenses before starting any downloads, because although downloads can run in the background, FairPlay license exchange cannot happen while the app is in the background.
+With either technique, it's a good idea to preload any FairPlay licenses before starting any downloads, because although downloads can run in the background, FairPlay license exchange cannot happen while the app is in the background.

 **Concurrent Downloads**